Pontiac Aztek

-The Aztek was noted for its controversial styling.
-Pulitzer Prize-winning automotive journalist Dan Neil, in naming it one of the 50 worst cars of all time, said the Aztek "violate(d) one of the principal rules of car design: we like cars that look like us.
-With its multiple eyes and supernumerary nostrils, the Aztek looks deformed and scary, something that dogs bark at and cathedrals employ to ring bells.
-The shame is, under all that ugliness, there was a useful, competent crossover."

 Original concept

 First shown to the public in 1999, the Pontiac Aztek concept car was well received.
 It featured "Xtreme" futuristic styling and promised maximum versatility in support of a young and active lifestyle for its intended "Generation X" buyer demographic.

 The Aztek went on sale in summer 2000 as a 2001 model.

 The production edition of the Aztek was launched with the tagline "Quite possibly the most versatile vehicle on the planet" in conjunction with CBS's hit reality show Survivor in 2000.

 Styling

 The Aztek was styled under the direction of Tom Peters, who would later design the Chevrolet Corvette (C7).
 According to an analysis in 2000, BusinessWeek said the Aztek was to signal a design renaissance for GM, and to "make a statement about breaking from GM's instinct for caution."
 One designer said that during the design process, the Aztek was made "aggressive for the sake of being aggressive."
 Peters, the Chief Designer said "we wanted to do a bold, in-your-face vehicle that wasn't for everybody."
 The 2000 Business Week study said the Aztek was "the first awkward step toward innovation by a company that has avoided that path," likening "the debacle to Ford's remodeling of its 1996 Taurus sedan."